 Magic Dark Chocolate Coating

-4 tablespoons coconut oil
+- 4 tbsp coconut oil

 - Add the coconut oil and stir until completely melted and fully combined.